-Leo Tolstoy was a Russian writer who is regarded as one of the greatest authors of all time.
-He received multiple nominations for Nobel Prize in Literature every year from 1902 to 1906, and nominations for Nobel Peace Prize in 1901, 1902 and 1910, and his miss of the prize is a major Nobel prize controversy.
+Leo Tolstoy was a Russian writer who's regarded as one of the greatest authors of all time.
+He received multiple nominations for Nobel Prize in Literature every year from 1902-1906, and nominations for Nobel Peace Prize in 1901, 1902 and 1910; his miss of the prize is a major Nobel prize controversy.

-Tolstoy's fiction also includes dozens of short stories and several novellas such as The Death of Ivan Ilyich (1886), Family Happiness (1859), and Hadji Murad (1912).
-He also wrote plays and numerous philosophical essays.
+Tolstoy's fiction also includes dozens of short stories, several novellas and plays, and numerous philosophical essays.